-It's just a great program.
+It’s just a great program.
 Success has been terrific.
-You're not going to get 100%, that’s for sure, but you do as good as you can.
-This organization hasn't been around for that kind of period of time without having some substantial success.
-And it's great to see these kids.
+You’re not going to get 100%, that’s for sure, but you do as well as you can.
+This organization hasn’t been around for that kind of period of time without having some substantial success.
+And it’s great to see.

 My son attended that university.
 He had some problems and he needed some tutoring, as many, many kids do.
 When he passed away, we thought about doing something, my wife and I, with regard to helping kids who had learning disabilities, or who just needed tutoring to get through their regular classes.

 We set up this learning center at Miami for kids, and that was about 15 years ago.
 The center has put through over 30,000 kids over the years, and given them the opportunity to have this tutoring, to take tests untimed, and so on.
-And some of them don't need additional help, they want to go on to medical school or something like that, and so they get some tutoring from some pros.
-So they need the help, but it's not because their grades are suffering.
+And some of them don’t need additional help, they want to go on to medical school or something like that, and they get tutoring from pros.
+They need the help, but it’s not because their grades are suffering.

-This has been a terrific, rewarding experience for my wife and I, and in 2009 the center was selected the outstanding learning center at four-year colleges in America.
-So it's obviously done well, because of the people that we have at that center who are just dedicated to these kids.
-It’s been a great experience for us, and it's great for the kids.
+This has been a terrific, rewarding experience for my wife and I. In 2009 the center was selected the Outstanding Learning Center of four-year colleges in America.
+It’s obviously done well, because the people that we have at that center are just dedicated to these kids.
+It’s been a great experience for us, and it’s great for the kids.
 Plus, I think it broadens one’s perspective and experience to get away from the law occasionally and do other things, even though bar association activities are great.
-This is more expansive in my mind, and you get a little bit of a different feel for what's good in the world.
+This is more expansive in my mind, and you get a little bit of a different feel for what’s good in the world.

 It seems that you believe that if people just had a little bit more opportunity, they could be much better citizens, have much better lives and grow and develop themselves.
-Is that something that's at your heart and soul that you believe?
-And does that tie into work with University of Michigan’s scholarship for needy students?
+Is that something you believe in in your heart and soul?
+And does that tie into your work with the University of Michigan’s scholarship for needy students?

 Absolutely, Dan.
-You're right.
-I mean, for instance, the scholarship -- and there are hundreds and thousands of scholarships, this is nothing special but it's one we're interested in -- is a scholarship for kids in the Upper Peninsula of Michigan, which is the poorest area in the United States, I think.
-My grandfather was from up there, and we thought that might be a great idea because a lot of kids don't have the financial wherewithal.
-They might have the grades, but they couldn't get a scholarship.
+You’re right.
+For instance, the scholarship — and there are hundreds and thousands of scholarships, this is nothing special but it’s one we’re interested in — is a scholarship for kids in the Upper Peninsula of Michigan, which is the poorest area in the United States, I think.
+My grandfather was from up there, and we thought that might be a great idea because a lot of kids don’t have the financial wherewithal.
+They might have the grades, but they couldn’t get a scholarship.